go-mix/mix/README.md

 To the Atomix API, time is specified as a time.Duration-since-epoch, where the epoch is the moment that atomix.Start() was called.

-Internally, time is tracked as samples-since-epoch at the master output playback frequency (e.g. 48000 Hz).
-This is most efficient because source audio is pre-converted to the master output playback frequency, and all audio maths are performed in terms of samples.
+Internally, time is tracked as samples-since-epoch at the master out playback frequency (e.g. 48000 Hz).
+This is most efficient because source audio is pre-converted to the master out playback frequency, and all audio maths are performed in terms of samples.

 ### The Mixing Algorithm